 In this course, the student is introduced to the fundamental study of behavior, animal and human, with major emphasis placed on human behavior.
 Student will become acquainted with concepts such as learning, perception, intelligence measurement, personality structure, behavior disorders, human development, social pressures and research methods.
+This course may be available via distance education delivery methods.
 Outside work required.